-A number of studies have indicated that sleep helps to improve your memory.
-There are a number of reasons behind this, with one of the main theories suggesting it has something to do with the consolidation of memories.
+Some studies have indicated that sleep helps to improve your memory.
+There are some reasons behind this, with one of the main theories suggesting it has something to do with the consolidation of memories.
 This is why teachers often tell students to avoid studying into the later hours.
 You’ll end up forgetting most of the work you’ve read, and sleeping on it can help to subconsciously process the memories.

-This theory was suggested by a number of scientists has a lot of support.
-However, the other theory is that you memory is better because you’ve rested the busy processes in the head.
+This theory was suggested by many scientists has a lot of support.
+However, the other theory is that your memory is better because you’ve rested the busy processes in the head.
 Your mind is a hungry organ and is always churning away throughout the day.
 Resting it and letting it settle could help revitalize it, kicking it back into action the following day.

 Whatever the truth behind the memory games is, it is clear that through observation and our own experience that sleep can help when it comes to remembering something.

 I think this is something we can all agree on.
 A good night’s rest can improve our concentration and coordination skills.
 If you’re feeling tired, you’ll feel less motivated to learn and concentrate on a book.
 When this happens, it may be time to rest.

 It is not just the concentration that sleep can help.
 Productivity and motivate are both factors that are affected by sleep.
 Several scientific studies have found that sleep can drastically improve the problem-solving skills and mental abilities in both adults and children.
 Furthermore, it was found that good sleep (long sleep) has the largest effect, compared to short sleep which impaired mental functioning.

 The next time you’re struggling to complete a piece of work or if you have a big test the following morning, you may benefit from a good night’s rest.
 It will help to prepare your brain’s mental abilities to give you the best result.